DFE-Digital/dsi-tools/README.md

 ## Script: Connecting to a development environment

-Ensure that the following secrets are set manually so that `RetrieveUserSecrets.ps` can connect to KeyVault to retrieve application specific configurations:
+Ensure that the following secrets are set manually so that `Import-Secrets` can import application secrets for a development envrionment:

 ```pwsh
 dotnet user-secrets set d01:TenantId "<secret>" --id login.dfe.dsi-config